Business

 COD GE: None CSU GE: None IGETC: None

-BUAC 005 Income Tax - Corporations / Partnerships / Estates / Trusts Units: 3
+BUAC 005 Income Tax - Corporations / Partnerships,/ Estates / Trusts Units: 3

 This course provides students with tax information for both corporations and partnerships.
 Students learn tax information with the current laws and regulation available for preparation of personal tax returns and tax returns of others.
 Tax planning issues for the current and later years are considered.